casework/ontology.caseontology.org/CONTRIBUTE.md

 (`--create-home` is suggested for shell auditing purposes, and would create `/home/casedocs` if passed.)

-Use the new system user to clone this repository on the machine, you will need to initalize a repository in the home directory, to be able to pull to the non-empty target:
+Use the new system user to clone this repository on the machine, you will need to initalize a repository in the service directory, to be able to pull to the non-empty target:

 ```bash
 $ sudo su casedocs -s /bin/bash